 Reproduction

-Much remains unknown about the reproduction of eels.
-However, they begin their life as leptocephali, flat and transparent larvae.
-The larvae are plankton that spends much of their time drifting along water currents and feeding on phytoplankton and other small particles and organisms.
+They begin their life as leptocephali, flat and transparent larvae.
+The larvae are plankton that spend much of their time drifting along water currents and feeding on phytoplankton and other small particles and organisms.

-After a while, the larvae metamorphose and turn into elvers or juvenile eels as they transition to fresh water, where they mature and spend most of their adult life.
+After a while, the larvae metamorphose and turn into juvenile eels as they transition to fresh water, where they mature and spend most of their life as adult eels.

 Threats